 If either of us terminates instructions, you must pay all fees and disbursements incurred before termination together with any further fees and disbursements for work necessary to transfer our files to another adviser of your choice.

 Our working materials, all correspondence between you and us and other material generated by us in that work will remain our property.
-Unless agreed otherwise we will retain these materials, normally for a minimum of 6 years, when we may destroy them without further reference to you.

 If we receive requests for information of an auditing nature from you, your accountants or auditors, we may address our response to them without reference to you, and we may charge you for the time spent in addressing these enquiries at our normal hourly rates.